kriskomar/digigo-frontend/README.md

-## digigo - working title.
+## digigo
+This is the digigo front end.
+Working title.
 Already taken so we may have to find another.
-This is the digigo front end.

 ### Targets
 - Digital Goods Provider (DGP): A professional who is able to produce an output that can be digitally transferred to a consumer.
 Examples include photoshop artists doing touch up work, vector artists creating a logo in SVG, software developers providing an application, etc.